DRUUMM NATIONAL GATHERING 2026

 • Logistics and setup

-If you would like to volunteer, please contact noemi@druumm.org or click the button below to complete a Volunteer Interest Form
+If you would like to volunteer, please contact noemi@druumm.org or click the button to complete a Volunteer Interest Form

 For everyone’s health and safety, we request that you please follow the COVID protocols below for our in-person time together.
 Masks will be available.

-• all vaccinated
+• All vaccinated

-• minor symptoms and negative test = masking
+• Minor symptoms and negative test = masking

-• any positive test within 5 days or major symptoms = isolate and cancel flight if not already at conference (limited livestreaming will be offered)
+• Any positive test within 5 days or major symptoms = isolate and cancel flight if not already at conference (limited livestreaming will be offered)

 • Co-Chairs: Cat Nguyen, Erol Delos Santos